bkkesseler/ExData_Plotting1/README.md

 * Create a separate R code file (`plot1.R`, `plot2.R`, etc.) that constructs the corresponding plot, i.e. code in `plot1.R` constructs the `plot1.png` plot.
-Your code file **should include code for reading the data** so that the plot can be fully reproduced.
-You should also include the code that creates the PNG file.
+My code file **should include code for reading the data** so that the plot can be fully reproduced.
+I also include the code that creates the PNG file.

 * Add the PNG file and R code file to your git repository

-When you are finished with the assignment, push your git repository to GitHub so that the GitHub version of your repository is up to date.
+When I finished with the assignment, I pushed my git repository to GitHub so that the GitHub version of my repository is up to date.
 There should be four PNG files and four R code files.

-The four plots that you will need to construct are shown below.
+The four plots that I needed to construct are shown below.

 ### Plot 1